The Shanghai Stock Exchange Reopens in 1990

 On December 19, 1990, the Shanghai Stock Exchange reopened, the same year as the development of the financial hub of East Shanghai (Pudong) started.
 The Shanghai Stock Exchange restarted operations in the former Pujiang Hotel on the city’s waterfront and had computer terminals linked to other trading counters in the city and in cities around China.
 On July 15, 1991, the Exchange launched its first stock index.

 The Shanghai Stock Exchange moved to a building of its own in December 1997 and would become the most important stock market in China, attracting blue-chip firms with proven performance and profitability.
 With US$4.1 trillion in market capitalization, the Shanghai Stock Exchange became the fourth top-ranked market in the world in 2016, behind the New York Stock Exchange, Nasdaq and the Tokyo Stock Exchange.

 Goldman Sachs was the first American investment bank to trade shares in Shanghai.
 In August 1994, the Shanghai branch of the People’s Bank of China granted Goldman Sachs a special seat in the Shanghai Stock Exchange with a license to trade B share issues reserved for foreign investors.
 That same year, the firm opened a representative office in the city, its second in China after Beijing.
-Goldman Sachs’ domestic partner Beijing Gao Hua Securities is a full member of the Shanghai Stock Exchange.
+Goldman Sachs’ domestic partner would be Beijing Gao Hua Securities, a full member of the Shanghai Stock Exchange.